JesseEmond/blitz-2024-registration/README.md

 Our cannon, on the left, is positioned at
 `(140, 400)`, and can shoot a rocket every 10 ticks.
-On each tick, we can send an action to look at a point (or change orientation) and an action to shoot, if our cannon has cooled down.
+On each tick, we can send an action to look at a point (or change orientation) and an action to shoot (if our cannon has cooled down).

 Meteors spawn at random heights on the very right, heading left with a random orientation.
 Hitting a meteor can lead to it splitting into smaller meteors,